neondatabase/website/content/docs/functions/json_to_record.md

 `json_to_record` can also be used to handle nested `JSON` input data (i.e., keys with values that are `JSON` objects themselves).
 You need to first define a [custom Postgres type](https://www.postgresql.org/docs/current/sql-createtype.html).
 The newly created type can then be used in the column definition list along with the other columns.

-Below is an example, where we handle the `address` field by creating an `ADDRESS_TYPE` type first.
+In the following example, we handle the `address` field by creating an `ADDRESS_TYPE` type first.

-Query:
 ```sql
 CREATE TYPE ADDRESS_TYPE AS (
   street TEXT,